 We are happy to read up to four poems that have not been published elsewhere (online workshopping is fine, but not publication in a magazine or blog.
-Please take note of this: we've rejected a number of submissions recently as they are already available on the web).
+Please take note of this: we've rejected a number of submissions recently as they were already available on the web).

 We're happy to consider all types of poetry but are looking for original, interesting work that is carefully crafted, with attention paid to sound, rhythm and image.
 We're friendly towards metrical and non-metrical work.